amirardalan/amirardalan.com/README.md

 - Out of the box configuration of iframe embeds within markdown.
 - Uses [Rehype Raw](https://github.com/rehypejs/rehype-raw).
 Disable if using this code in a way where you may not be able to trust the markdown.

 ---

+## Other Features

+### Photo Gallery

+- Create a folder named `Photos` in your Cloudinary Media Library and images to automatically populate the `/photos` page gallery.
+- Uses Next revalidation to automatically rebuild the Photos page using a Cloudinary Webhook pointed to `https://example-domain.com/api/photos` with Notification Types: `Upload` and `Delete`.
+- Uploading or Deleting an image from your Cloudinary `Photos` folder will revalidate the photos page on the next photos page request.

+---